Severe winter weather intensifying Red Cross blood crisis

-SYRACUSE - As severe winter storms continue to move through the country, the American Red Cross asks members of the community to schedule the earliest-available blood or platelet donation appointments in their area once it is safe to give.
+SYRACUSE — As severe winter storms continue to move through the country, the American Red Cross is asking people to schedule the earliest-available blood or platelet donation appointments in their area.

-Dangerous snow and ice conditions have contributed to over 500 blood drive cancellations since the beginning of the year, resulting in about 17,000 uncollected blood and platelet donations.
-In the Eastern New York Region, about 350 donations were uncollected due to recent storms.
+Dangerous snow and ice conditions have contributed to more than 500 blood drive cancellations since the beginning of the year, resulting in about 17,000 uncollected blood and platelet donations.
+In the Eastern New York region, about 350 donations were uncollected due to recent storms.

 (0) comments